 More information about the MMR vaccine is available on the NHS Inform website.

-The practice sends text message reminders to patients to remind them of their GP or nurse appointment.
+The practice sends text message reminders to patients to remind them of their nurse appointment.
 In order to receive these please remember to let us know your mobile phone number and tell us if it changes.

 You can opt out of text messages at any time.
 Please phone 01224 492828 or let the receptionist know at your next visit if you wish to opt out.